okdistribute/paged-http-stream/README.md

 # paged-http-stream

 Turn a paged http request into a stream of pages.
+Focuses on simplicity and modularity.
+Doesn't try to assume anything.
+You must implement a 'next' function that returns the next request based upon the previous one.

 ```
 npm install paged-http-stream